lxl0816/Xilong-Liu-/index.md

 ## About Me

 Hi!
 My name is Xilong Liu from Shenzhen China, and I am a student at Lehigh University majoring Finance and Consulting Management.
 I am a passion buisness student who is pursing use data and insight to solve finance problem.
-I am going to continue study in graduate this summer!!!
+I am going to continue my academice in graduate school this summer!!!

 ---